illumos/ipd/ipd/0001/README.md

 where we could make enhancements.
 A non-exhaustive list appears below:

 * [Bug 9985](https://www.illumos.org/issues/9985) blkdev devices can have an invalid devid
+* [Bug 10012](https://www.illumos.org/issues/10012) vioblk should not accept an all-zero serial number
 * [Bug 7119](https://www.illumos.org/issues/7119) boot should be more resilient to physical path to bootfs changing
 * [Bug 1857](https://www.illumos.org/issues/1857) "No SOF interrupts have been received..USB UHCI is unusable" under KVM